PavanRangani/docs/docs/prd/communication/meeting.md

   - Status
     - `In Progress` status shown in green colour.
     - `Blocked` status shown in red colour.
+    - `On Hold` status shown in golden colour.

 Sample PDF //TODO